maxxiimo/the-front-end-manifesto/Getting Started.md

 Since I typically use compass, I added the compass-rails and oily_png gems here.
 You may not want to.
 If you do, a smart choice, check out the [Using Compass][] chapter of this book to learn how to add compass to your application.

-Michael Hartl recommends using the following flag on your first bundle:
+NOTE: Michael Hartl recommends using the following flag on your first bundle:

     bundle install --without production

 Doing so installs your .gemfile gems, but prevents the installation of the production gems.
 You only have to do this once.

 #### .gitignore

-Here's what I use, mostly borrowed from [HTML 5 Boilerplate][H5BP .gitignore] and Michael Hartl's [Ruby and Rails Tutorial][RoR Tutorial]:
+For my .gitignore file here is what I use; mostly borrowed from [HTML 5 Boilerplate][H5BP .gitignore] and Michael Hartl's [Ruby and Rails Tutorial][RoR Tutorial]:

     # Ignore bundler config
     /.bundle